-To be considered for assistance from River Network in 2019, the coalition must have the internal capacity (dedicated time and financial resources) to lead the work to scope and pursue a stream management plan within the next two years.
+To be considered for assistance in 2020, the coalition must have the internal capacity (dedicated time and financial resources) to lead the work to scope and pursue a SMP.
 River Network will act in a support capacity to the coalition's leadership and will provide advice, direction, and an agreed upon amount of hands-on work, but the responsibility lies first and foremost with the coalition's staff, Board and volunteers.

-The resources needed to scope, plan and implement a stream management plan are not insubstantial.
+The resources needed to implement a stream management plan are not insubstantial.
 It is a strategic, multi-year undertaking that will influence the goals and activities of the coalition.
 Exact resources needed will vary depending upon how quickly the planning process unfolds, the geographic extent to be studied, the number of stakeholders involved, and the amount of prior data collection and planning accomplished, among other factors.
 To be conservative, a coalition should have at least .25FTE dedicated to the process for at least two years and some dedicated resources in the budget for stakeholder meetings, communication materials, a review of data needs, etc.